When performing the helm upgrade for the first time, during Runtime Fabric creation:

 FATAL: Fatal messages for when an application fails

-You can use Access Management audit logs to track Managed Flex Gateway actions, such as creating, editing, starting, and stopping gateways.
+You can use Access Management audit logs to track Managed Omni Gateway actions, such as creating, editing, starting, and stopping gateways.
 Audit logs don't require configuration.

-To learn more, see xref:flex-managed-view-status.adoc#audit-logs[View Managed Flex Gateway Audit Logs].
+To learn more, see xref:flex-managed-view-status.adoc#audit-logs[View Managed Omni Gateway Audit Logs].

 -